LLnCSoftware/mserve/examples/05scripted/05scripted.md

 Maybe we should require that all rows with the same stype and version have same q-file and/or condition.

+What are the implications of saying:

+* We have stype and sversion to support:
+    * Replacing an old servant with a new one (canary or suddenly)
+    * Decommissioning an old set of servants

 ### A set of routing commands

 Rather than editing table rows the user should be able to think in terms of what they want to accomplish